JumesP/JumesP/README.md

 I'm James,

-I'm currently working at Uniqodo during the summer before my Third year at the University of Winchester studying Computer
+I'm currently working at Uniqodo during the summer before my Third year at the University of Winchester studying Computer Science 🖥️.

 <!--I'm currently focusing on learning Javascript while working through my second year at the University of Winchester studying Computer Science 🖥️.-->